🧭 TL;DR: What You Need to Know

 🔄 Our Response to Google’s March 2024 Core Update

 At MedicareWire, we’ve proudly served seniors with independent Medicare plan research since 2012.
 In March 2024, Google released a major core algorithm update that significantly impacted many trusted sites, including ours.
 While we continue to believe in the value of our work, we’ve taken this moment to reflect, improve, and level up across the board.
+We are committed to the highest YMYL standards.

 🔍 What Happened